Kidney stone disease: Surgery

 Most stones under 5 mm pass spontaneously.
 Prompt surgery may, nonetheless, be required in persons with only one working kidney, bilateral obstructing stones, a urinary tract infection and thus, it is presumed, an infected kidney, or intractable pain.
 Beginning in the mid-1980s, less invasive treatments such as extracorporeal shock wave lithotripsy, ureteroscopy, and percutaneous nephrolithotomy began to replace open surgery as the modalities of choice for the surgical management of urolithiasis.
-More recently, flexible ureteroscopy has been adapted to facilitate retrograde nephrostomy creation for percutaneous nephrolithotomy.
+More recently, flexible ureteroscopy has been adapted to allow retrograde nephrostomy creation for percutaneous nephrolithotomy.
 This approach is still under investigation, though early results are favorable.
 Percutaneous nephrolithotomy or, rarely, anatrophic nephrolithotomy, is the treatment of choice for large or complicated stones (such as calyceal staghorn calculi) or stones that cannot be extracted using less invasive procedures.
+Retrograde intrarenal surgery (RIRS) has become the preferred treatment option for renal stones less than 20 millimetres.